GLIMS-RGI/rgi_user_guide/docs/welcome.md

 This document is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) unless specified otherwise (i.e. for figures or content that is not from the RGI).

-Much of the information in this Technical Report regarding RGI in general and versions prior to RGI7 is based on the [RGI v6 Technical Note](https://github.com/GLIMS-RGI/rgi_user_guide/raw/main/docs/img/00_rgi60_TechnicalNote.pdf): *"Randolph Glacier Inventory – A Dataset of Global Glacier Outlines: Version 6.0" by the RGI Consortium, July 2017*
+Much of the information in this Technical Report regarding RGI in general and versions prior to RGI 7.0 is based on the [RGI v6 Technical Note](https://github.com/GLIMS-RGI/rgi_user_guide/raw/main/docs/img/00_rgi60_TechnicalNote.pdf): *"Randolph Glacier Inventory – A Dataset of Global Glacier Outlines: Version 6.0" by the RGI Consortium, July 2017*